You might be wondering whether Sun Oven is out of business. You might be wondering what happened to this iconic and best-of-the-best solar box oven.

 - The customer base is relatively small

 Even Paul Munsen (the longtime leader) hinted years ago that the business was under pressure.
-In one forum post, the company stated they were โin the midst of a crisisโ and might not be able to continue production.
+In one forum post, the company stated they were “in the midst of a crisis” and might not be able to continue production.

 A Turning Point

-A major turning point appears to have been the 2019 change of ownership.
-There was a large jump in interest during the COVID era.
-After that, visibility and momentum around the brand seemed to decline.
-This timing also corresponds to a time of high inflation, which pushed the retail cost of the Sun Oven over the $500 mark.
+A major turning point appears to have been the 2019 change of ownership (see Sun Oven History).
+There was a large jump in interest during the COVID era, which created a spike in sales.
+After that, visibility and momentum around the brand seemed to slowly decline.

 My guess - and this is informed speculation, not an official statement - is that Sun Ovens was caught in an awkward middle: